Emotions (Mariah Carey album): Commercial performance

-Oceania and Japan

 In Australia, the album debuted at number 96 on the ARIA Albums Chart during the week ending October 6, 1991, attaining its peak position of number eight four weeks later.
 The album spent thirty weeks in the top 100, being certified Platinum by the Australian Recording Industry Association (ARIA).
 During the week of October 17, 1991, Emotions debuted at its peak position of number six, spending a total of sixteen weeks on the New Zealand Albums Chart.
 The Recording Industry Association of New Zealand (RIANZ) certified the album Platinum, denoting shipments of 15,000 units within the country.

 In Japan, Emotions debuted at number three on the official Oricon chart, eventually becoming Carey's first top-ten album in the country.
 According to Sony Music, has shipped 1,000,000 copies throughout the country.

-Worldwide

 Emotions has sold 8 million copies worldwide, short of the 15 million sold by her debut in 1990.